papivot/pace-docs/PKS Workload Deployment using Helm.md

 should display a password.
 Capture it as you will need it to login to the UI interface.

-Since the current Grafana deployment is running with just a internal Cluster IP, we need to
+Since the current Grafana deployment is running with just a internal Cluster IP, we need to port forward using the kubectl command to get access to the UI.

+Use the first command to get the exact name of the pod and then the second command to execute the port forwarding.

+> `

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MjU4OTcxOSwxNjkwMjU5MTIzLC0xMT
+eyJoaXN0b3J5IjpbMjExNjA4NDY4NywxNjkwMjU5MTIzLC0xMT
 U0ODQ2OTY0LC0xMzAyNzM4ODksNzYxMTM2NDMyLC0xODgzODE0
 NjgzLDkzMDgwNjAxNV19
 -->